-The Company plans on re-engaging our other lead antiviral program against herpes viruses, i.e. the HerpeCideTM program, as soon as it becomes feasible to conduct the corresponding antiviral human clinical studies.
-In the HerpeCide program alone, we have drug candidates against at least five indications at different stages of development.
+The Company plans on re-engaging its other lead antiviral program against herpes viruses, i.e. the HerpeCideTM program, as soon as it becomes feasible to conduct the corresponding antiviral human clinical studies.
+In the HerpeCide program alone, the Company has drug candidates against at least five indications at different stages of development.
 Of these, the Company is advancing the shingles drug candidate towards human clinical trials.
-The IND-enabling Safety/Toxicology studies required for doing so have been completed and we were in the process of preparing an IND application for this drug candidate when the SRAS-CoV-2 virus struck, whereupon we pivoted our efforts to respond to the threat of what has now become the COVID-19 pandemic.
-In addition, our drug candidates against HSV-1 "cold sores" and HSV-2 "genital herpes" are in advanced studies and are expected to follow the shingles drug candidate into human clinical trials.
+The IND-enabling Safety/Toxicology studies required for doing so have been completed and the Company was in the process of preparing an IND application for this drug candidate when the SRAS-CoV-2 virus struck, whereupon management pivoted its efforts to respond to the threat of what has now become the COVID-19 pandemic.
+In addition, the Company's drug candidates against HSV-1 "cold sores" and HSV-2 "genital herpes" are in advanced studies and are expected to follow the shingles drug candidate into human clinical trials.
 Shingles in adults and chicken pox in children is caused by the same virus, namely VZV (Varicella-zoster virus, aka HHV-3 or human herpesvirus-3).
 There are estimated to be approximately 120,000-150,000 annual chickenpox cases in the USA in the post-vaccination-era, i.e. since childhood vaccination with the live attenuated varicella virus Oka strain has become standard.
-In addition, we have drugs in development against all influenzas in our FluCideTM program, as well as drug candidates against HIV/AIDS, Dengue, Ebola/Marburg, and other viruses.
+In addition, the Company has drugs in development against all influenzas in our FluCideTM program, as well as drug candidates against HIV/AIDS, Dengue, Ebola/Marburg, and other viruses.

-Our drugs are based on several patents, patent applications, provisional patent applications, and other proprietary intellectual property held by TheraCour Pharma, Inc. ("TheraCour"), to which we have broad, exclusive licenses.
-The first license agreement we executed with TheraCour on September 1, 2005 ("Exclusive License Agreement"), gave us an exclusive, worldwide license for the treatment of the following human viral diseases: Human Immunodeficiency Virus (HIV/AIDS), Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), Herpes Simplex Virus (HSV), Influenza and Asian Bird Flu Virus.
+The Company's drugs are based on several patents, patent applications, provisional patent applications, and other proprietary intellectual property held by TheraCour Pharma, Inc. ("TheraCour"), to which the Company has broad, exclusive licenses.
+The first license agreement the Company executed with TheraCour on September 1, 2005 ("Exclusive License Agreement"), gave the Company an exclusive, worldwide license for the treatment of the following human viral diseases: Human Immunodeficiency Virus (HIV/AIDS), Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), Herpes Simplex Virus (HSV), Influenza and Asian Bird Flu Virus.
 On February 15, 2010, the Company executed an Additional License Agreement with TheraCour.
 Pursuant to the Additional License Agreement, the Company was granted exclusive licenses for technologies, developed by TheraCour, for the development of drug candidates for the treatment of Dengue viruses, Ebola/Marburg viruses, Japanese Encephalitis, viruses causing viral Conjunctivitis (a disease of the eye) and Ocular Herpes.
 In addition, on November 1, 2019, the Company entered into a world-wide, exclusive, sub-licensable, license ("VZV License Agreement") to use, promote, offer for sale, import, export, sell and distribute drugs that treat VZV infections, using TheraCour's proprietary as well as patented technology and intellectual property.
 The discovery of ligands and polymer materials as well as formulations, the chemistry and chemical characterization, as well as process development and related work will be performed by TheraCour under the same compensation terms as prior agreements between the parties, with no duplication of costs allowed.
 Upon commercialization, NanoViricides will pay 15% of net sales to TheraCour, as defined in the agreement.
-The Company was not required to make any upfront payments to TheraCour and agreed to the following milestone payments to TheraCour; the issuance of 75,000 shares of the Company's Series A Convertible Preferred Stock upon the grant of an IND Application; \$1,500,000 in cash upon completion of Phase I Clinical Trials; \$2,500,000 in cash upon completion of Phase II clinical trials.
-The Company has requested TheraCour for a license in the field of coronaviruses.
-A Memorandum of Understanding ("MOU") towards licensing this field has been agreed to and executed on June 8, 2020.
-The MOU was extended until June 15, 2021 with a First Amendment on April 21, 2021, which amendment was given effect as of August 31, 2020.
-The amendment clarifies that the rights to milestone payments will remain effective even if the final agreement is signed after meeting a milestone.
+The Company was not required to make any upfront payments to TheraCour and agreed to the following milestone payments to TheraCour; the issuance of 75,000 shares of the Company's Series A preferred stock upon the grant of an IND Application; \$1,500,000 in cash upon completion of Phase I Clinical Trials; \$2,500,000 in cash upon completion of Phase II clinical trials; and \$5,000,000 in cash upon completion of Phase III clinical trials.